Skip to content

 Seeing AI tasks through a TAM lens

-Here’s something that’s been bugging me about AI adoption research: we keep asking “do you use ChatGPT?” when we should be asking “for which specific tasks?”
+When it comes to AI adoption research, we keep asking “do you use ChatGPT?” when we should be adding “for which specific tasks?”

 The Technology Acceptance Model (TAM) has been successfully applied to understand LLM adoption—surveys of hundreds of users confirm that perceived usefulness and ease of use predict whether people adopt these tools.
-But here’s the problem: these studies treat adoption as a technology-level decision rather than examining the specific tasks where these tools actually prove valuable.
+But these studies treat adoption as a technology-level decision rather than examining the specific tasks where these things are useful.

-This misses something fundamental.
 A researcher might find an LLM invaluable for literature search but useless for theoretical analysis.
 A journalist might rely on it for drafting routine updates but avoid it for investigative work.
-The same person using the same model occupies very different positions depending on the task at hand.
+A disinfo actor will gladly use it to “flood the zone”, but not for writing to their loved ones.
+The same person using the same model would give very different answers to the “are LLMs useful” depending on the task at hand.

-So I reckon we should use a different framing: treat each (user, model, task) triple as its own thing, mapped onto a two-dimensional plane.
+So I propose a different framework[1]: treat each (user, model, task) triple as its own thing, mapped onto a two-dimensional plane.
+There are two orthogonal axes:

 Familiarity: how much you’ve actually used this specific model for this specific task.
 Ranges from “never tried” to “extensive experience”.
 This only moves in one direction—you can’t become less familiar with something you’ve tried.

-This creates a space where the same user with the same model might simultaneously occupy multiple zones depending on which tasks we examine.
-And importantly, there’s a substantial neutral zone in the middle—tasks where the tool neither helps nor hurts, or at least where it’s a real mixed bag.
+The same user with the same AI model might simultaneously occupy multiple zones depending on task.
+And importantly, there’s a substantial neutral zone in the middle—tasks where using the tool takes about as much time and effort as doing it yourself.

 The zones

-High familiarity, helpful (upper right): Proven integration.
-You’ve got extensive experience, you’ve developed effective prompting strategies, you understand the limitations, and you’ve integrated it into your workflow.
-For a writer, this might be generating first drafts of routine correspondence.
-For a teacher, creating quiz questions from course materials.
-For a developer, generating boilerplate code.
+High familiarity, speeds you up (upper right): This is the good place.
+You’ve got extensive experience, you’ve developed effective prompting strategies, you understand the limitations, and you’ve integrated it into your workflow in ways that genuinely save time.
+This might be generating first drafts of routine correspondence that need minimal editing.
+For me (an academic AI researcher and software developer) things like writing scripts to automate repetitive tasks and generating boilerplate code are in this bucket.

-High familiarity, neutral/unhelpful (middle/lower right): Informed rejection.
-You haven’t simply failed to try—you’ve engaged extensively and concluded it doesn’t work, or at best breaks even.
+High familiarity, no difference or slows you down (middle/lower right): Informed rejection.
+You haven’t simply failed to try—you’ve engaged extensively and concluded it doesn’t actually save time, or actively wastes it.
 You’ve hit the model’s limitations repeatedly enough to form a stable assessment.

-The neutral zone here is particularly interesting—tasks where using the tool takes about as much effort as doing it yourself, so you might use it or might not depending on mood.
+The neutral zone is interesting—tasks where using the tool takes about as much time and effort as doing it yourself, so you might use it or might not depending on mood (or whether you’re paying for it or you’re being subsidised by Silicon Valley VCs).
 A researcher editing AI-generated literature summaries that need as much work to fix as they would to write from scratch.
-A designer tweaking AI-generated layouts that never quite capture the intended aesthetic.
+A designer tweaking AI-generated layouts that never quite capture the intended aesthetic and require just as much time to correct as to create manually.

-The genuinely unhelpful zone includes complex reasoning tasks, fact-checking mission-critical information, or creative work requiring genuine originality where the tool actively wastes your time or produces misleading output.
-In my use of Claude Code (and friends) some coding tasks fall into this for sure—they add technical debt that actually makes things worse.
-And obviously there’s cooked stuff like digital phrenology/racism.
+The genuinely slowing-you-down zone includes complex reasoning tasks, fact-checking mission-critical information, or creative work requiring genuine originality where the tool actively wastes your time with output that needs extensive correction or produces misleading results you have to untangle.
+In my use of Claude Code (and friends) some coding tasks fall into this for sure—they add technical debt that takes longer to fix than writing correctly from scratch.

-Low familiarity, helpful (upper left): Early positive impression.
-You’ve tried it once or twice with good results but haven’t encountered edge cases.
-This zone is unstable—continued use drives rightward along the familiarity axis, but helpfulness might shift up or down as experience accumulates.
+Low familiarity, speeds you up (upper left): Early positive impression.
+You’ve tried it once or twice and it seemed to save time, but you haven’t encountered edge cases or the full overhead of error correction.
+This zone is unstable—continued use drives rightward along the familiarity axis, but efficiency might shift up or down as experience accumulates and you discover hidden time costs.

-Low familiarity, neutral/unhelpful (middle/lower left): Premature rejection or speculative avoidance.
-Either you tried it once, had a poor or meh experience, and gave up, or you suspect the model can’t handle it based on general reputation.
+Low familiarity, no difference or slows you down (middle/lower left): Premature rejection or speculative avoidance.
+Either you tried it once, found it took just as long or longer, and gave up, or you suspect the model can’t handle it efficiently based on general reputation.
 Unlike informed rejection, these assessments are speculative rather than experiential.

 Why this matters